stark-2000/stark-2000/README.md

 ### 👨🏻‍💻 About Me

-- 👀 I’m interested in Autonomous Mobile Robots, Perception & Embedded Systems.
+- 👀 I’m interested in Autonomous Mobile Robots, Perception & Embedded Systems
+- 💼 2+ years of Professional Experience as a Robotics & Embedded Engineer
+- 🤖 Former Robotics Engineer at National Institutes of Health (NIH) and IIT Madras Research Park
-- 🌱 Masters in Robotics from University of Maryland.
+- 🏫 Masters in Robotics from University of Maryland
 - 👯 I’m looking to collaborate on anything that cover my interests!
 - 📫 You can reach me at [dhineshrajasekaran@gmail.com](mailto:dhineshrajasekaran@gmail.com)